All Episodes

 And you're just not being honest with yourself.

-And money doesn't get rid of problems.
+Money doesn't get rid of problems.

 Sometimes money brings it.

-I love to read self-help books, The Purpose Driven Life.
+I love to read self-help books, the purpose-driven life.

-Um, there's so many good self-help books out there doing a Bible study.
+There's so many good self-help books out there doing a Bible study.

 You know, all sorts of ways you can make your life better for yourself and make yourself happier.

-Um you pointed her in the right direction.
+You pointed her in the right direction.

 You absolutely did.